The Music Box

 Although Prall still has a tendency to wear his power pop influences proudly, he, for the first time, has subdued them enough to reveal what really makes him tick.
 Weightless’ melodic beauty may provide easy access to the endeavor, but in the end, the way in which the music unfurls around his smartly crafted lyrics ultimately is what leaves the sort of lingering impression that is necessary for enticing the listener back for more. starstarstar ½

-Weightless is NOT available from
+Weightless is available from Barnes & Noble.

 gif